This article was originally published on 27 December 2018 and updated to reflect new information. Additional reporting by Angela Koo.

 PayNow is a peer-to-peer fund transfer service launched by the Association of Banks in Singapore (ABS) on 10 July 2017.
 It allows users to transfer funds from one bank account to another in Singapore through FAST simply by entering a mobile number or Singapore NRIC/FIN.
 The service is free to retail customers.

-There are currently nine participating banks in Singapore:
+There are currently nine participating banks and three non-financial institutions in Singapore:

 – Bank of China